guhanjewelleryworks/studio/README.md

         ```env
         MONGODB_URI="mongodb+srv://guhanjewelleryworks:YOUR_MONGODB_PASSWORD_HERE@goldsmithconnect.01ffnmh.mongodb.net/goldsmithconnect?retryWrites=true&w=majority&appName=goldsmithconnect"
         ```
-        **Ensure there are no typos or extra characters in this string.** An incorrect URI is the most common cause of connection errors like `ENOTFOUND` or `querySrv ENOTFOUND`.
+        **Ensure there are no typos, extra characters, or missing parts in this string.** An incorrect URI is the most common cause of connection errors.

     *   If using Genkit features, add your Google Generative AI API key:
         ```env